jqueuniet/netbox-go/apiv4_2/docs/InterfaceRequest.md

 ### NewInterfaceRequest

-`func NewInterfaceRequest(device BriefDeviceRequest, name string, type_ InterfaceTypeValue, ) *InterfaceRequest`
+`func NewInterfaceRequest(device BriefInterfaceRequestDevice, name string, type_ InterfaceTypeValue, ) *InterfaceRequest`

 NewInterfaceRequest instantiates a new InterfaceRequest object This constructor will assign default values to properties that have it defined,